klusaktomasz/JavaScript-validator/README.md

 ### The validation rules

-The basic validation rule is chcek all inputs in form, whether they are empty.
+The basic validation rule is check all inputs in form, whether they are empty.
 If you want to add custom rules, you can use `rules: {}` The key of the object is `id/name` attribute of the input.
 The value is an object with [methods](#methods).

 ```js
 var form = document.getElementById('form');